 Google Performance Max campaigns are worth mentioning here as they are the latest upgrade of smart shopping campaigns, that enable even more dynamic advertisements.

 Display ads (also called banner ads) are one of the oldest forms of online advertising.
 Over the years, ad networks have significantly enhanced their capabilities by dynamically targeting users based on their interests, demographics, and location.

 In terms of growing brand awareness, display ads are very effective.

 For instance, if you manage an active lifestyle brand that sells workout gear, you could advertise on fitness-related blogs and websites.
 This way, you’ll be targeting people with an interest in fitness-related topics.

 In display advertising, advertisers typically bill per thousand impressions, which is called cost per mille (CPM).
+They usually use a CPM calculator to estimate the potential cost of a campaign or the revenue they can generate from displaying ads.
 In general, CPM costs have increased significantly in the last few years, but prices still vary depending on ad placements and targeting strategies.

 4. Social media advertising

 It lets people know you’re in business, builds trust, and often determines whether they’ll even visit your online store!

 According to Techjury, people spend 2 hours and 33 minutes per day on social media.
 It’s an integral part of every smart ecommerce marketing strategy in today’s market, especially since you can now fulfill orders by TikTok and other social media platforms—ecommerce marketers who don’t leverage this cost-effective marketing tool miss out on a tremendous opportunity.